 - eg You may not compete in Int Freestyle and in Advanced Freestyle.

-- Exception: Over 45s can compete at both ‘Over 45s’ and another level of freestyle as long as it is not with the same partner.
+- Exception: Over 45s can compete at both ‘Over 45s’ and one other level of freestyle as long as it is not with the same partner.

 - Competitors can compete at a different level for different categories.

 - eg You can compete at Intermediate Plus DWAS and Advanced Freestyle subject to you fitting the criteria for each level.